FarouZakarya/NoteManagerApp/README.md

 10. build the project then run it
 11. open in any navigator the following link :http://localhost:8080/home
 12. enjoy the application :-)

+If you found problems in the configuration you can follow the pictors on the attached file Steps.zip

+If you find any problem contact me via my email